 It might seem like a complicated element of cross stitch for beginners, but if you can get used to it, you’ll be in great shape!
 Just remember that you want to stitch in the direction of the knot, so your initial knot placement is important.

 Again, if that don’t make no sense, then we’ve got a YouTube video for you!

 So you’ve got to grips with the basic X of the cross stitch and, between you and me, there ain’t a heck of a lot more to learn.
 It is ridiculously simple.

 The main things to remember are to make sure you put the needle through the holes, rather than piercing the fabric, and that you don’t pull your stitches too tight as it can cause unnecessary tension.

 The Circle of Life means that all things must come to an end, and the same is true for cross stitch.
 At some point, you’ll either run out of thread, or come to the end of the section you’re stitching, and therefore you’ll want to secure your stitches.

-To do so, all you need to remember is Wheedle The Needle.
+To finish cross stitch, all you need to remember is Wheedle The Needle.